5 STEPS TO GET BACK IN THE “ROUTINE”

 - Schedule a reoccurring Zoom or FaceTime with friends and family

 Teamwork makes the dream work!
 Many of our jobs require us to collaborate with people every day.
 Without realizing it, our co-workers help hold us accountable by being a part of our constant routine.
 This same concept can be effective, even when we’re not necessarily face-to-face.
 Find an accountability partner that is ready to get back to normal as well.
-Connect with them – schedule virtual meetings, plan joint workouts, and use one another to drive individual results.
+Connect with them – schedule virtual meetings, plan joint beginners' workouts, and use one another to drive individual results.

 Ways to stay aligned include: